GSA/Section508.gov/_pages/manage/2026-02-20-manage-accessibility-risk-management.md

 created: 2026-02-23
 ---

-In 2016, OMB revised <a href="https://www.commerce.gov/sites/default/files/opog/omb_circular_a-123.pdfCircular">Circular A-123</a> to require agencies to integrate Enterprise Risk Management (ERM) into strategic planning and review processes.
+In 2016, OMB revised <a href="https://www.commerce.gov/sites/default/files/opog/omb_circular_a-123.pdf" target="_blank" class="usa-link--external">Circular A-123 (PDF)</a> to require agencies to integrate Enterprise Risk Management (ERM) into strategic planning and review processes.
 ERM is defined as “an effective Agency-wide approach to addressing the full spectrum of the organization’s external and internal risks by understanding the combined impact of risks as an interrelated portfolio, rather than addressing risks only within silos.”

 ERM is a core component of an agency’s governance framework.
 As a discipline, it focuses on identifying, assessing, and managing risks that may affect the agency’s ability to achieve its mission.
 With respect to ICT, risk management principles and the ERM framework should be applied to vulnerabilities to ICT within your organization that could cause potential accessibility issues.
 These accessibility risks can be at the program or project level or could be more broadly applicable across the enterprise.
 In this article, we will introduce risk management principles, discuss how they can be applied to ICT accessibility, and determine how to assess and assess these ICT accessibility risks.